 In a normal market, it typically takes 30 days to close after applying for a cash-out refinance loan.
 “But due to current rates being so low and the increase in refinance volume, it’s currently often taking between 45 to 60 days to get the money from a cash-out transaction,” cautions Leahy.

-You generally need more than 20% equity.
+You generally need more than 20% equity already built up in your home before meeting most cash-out refinance requirements.
 But you may be able to get a VA cash-out refinance with less.

-Yes, if your accrued debt charges much higher interest rates than the rate for the cash-out refi loan — such as outstanding credit card debt.
+Yes, if your accrued debt (such as outstanding credit card debt) charges much higher interest rates than cash-out refinance rates, then getting a refi could be beneficial.

-So long as you have a decent credit score (above 620), good credit history, stable job security and earnings potential, and sufficient equity built up in your home, you should be able to qualify for and obtain a cash-out refinance.
+So long as you have a decent credit score (above 620), good credit history, stable job security and earnings potential, and sufficient equity built up in your home, you should be able to meet most cash-out refinance requirements.